 So, we’ll keep our affiliate marketing definition short.
 Affiliate online marketing is when a company or blogger highlights another company’s products or services on their website.
 If someone makes a purchase or visits the affiliate’s site based because of these promotional efforts, the affiliate marketer earns a commission!
 It’s really that simple.

-How to Get Started in Affiliate Marketing
+How to Get Started with Affiliate Marketing Programs

 Getting started in affiliate marketing simply means you need to identify complementary products and companies that offer them (for example, if you blog about homeopathic therapy, you may look for CBD companies with an affiliate program as it’s a natural fit; you wouldn’t, however, promote CBD on a technology blog, as that would just confuse readers).